apache/httpd-site/content/dev/devnotes.md

 ## httpd-site ##

+> httpd-site is no longer in the Apache CMS system.
+It has moved to `https://github.com/apache/httpd-site/`.
+> The following paragraphs are obsolete.

 This subtree contains the files that live at <samp>http://httpd.apache.org/</samp>.
 The directory on the host that maps to that URL is actually a set of checked-out working copies of the SVN